DigiNode-Tools/diginode-tools/README.md

 For more information, visit: https://diginode.digibyte.help (website coming soon)

 ### What do I need to run a DigiNode?

 DigiNode Tools should run on most Ubuntu or Debian based systems.
 See the Compatibility section below.

+A DigiNode is designed to operate "headless".
+This means you do not need a display, keyboard or mouse - everything is setup and managed remotely, using the terminal.

 If you are interested in building your own DigiNode, the recommended setup is a **Raspberry Pi 4 8Gb** with an **SSD** running **Raspberry Pi OS Lite 64-bit**.
 See [here](/docs/suggested_hardware.md) for the parts you need.